boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 - classid: mandatory, string.
 A classid that should be included in this designtable.
-- naming: optional, naming-element_.
+- naming: mandatory, substitution-element_.
 This describes the form of the configuration names in the design table.
-If absent, the naming field of the class is used.

 .. _supported-licenses: